jvalentini/cld/readme.md

 - The quiz app stores progress in localStorage - clearing browser data will reset it
 - You can upload different JSON files without restarting the app
 - Use `make sample` to quickly test the app without creating a DOCX file
+- Run `make e2e` before pushing to ensure all e2e tests pass
+- Use `make e2e-ui` for an interactive test debugging experience
+- GitHub Actions automatically runs e2e tests on all PRs

 ## 📞 Support